UnitsNetwork/consensus-client/contracts/README.md

 # Glossary

-- CL - Consensus Layer, Waves
+- CL - Consensus Layer, Waves;
-- EL - Execution Layer, Ethereum
+- EL - Execution Layer, Ethereum.

 # How to bridge your token